Now Reading

 Located on the eastern coast of Tasmania, the Bay Of Fires shoreline is dotted with orange-red rocks, covered by moss of a unique color.
 Every evening this shoreline lights up during the sunset, just north of the Binalong Bay.

 The rocks offer a truly spectacular view, and it is normal for people to assume that the bay obtained its name from the rocks.
 But that part isn’t accurate.
-In fact, the name was given by the captain of a ship after he saw the fires on the beach lit by Aboriginal people.

 6. Bicheno